 We offer three pathways to a degree in nuclear medicine technology:

 The nuclear medicine technology program at Augusta University is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT), 820 W. Danforth Rd., #B1 / Edmond, OK 73003; phone 405-285-0546; email@example.com; www.jrcnmt.org.
-This program is currently on probation but it is accredited.
-For more information go to JRCNMT online directory of accredited programs and read the accreditation letter linked to the program's directory listing (https://www.jrcnmt.org/find-a-program/).
+For more information go to JRCNMT online directory of accredited programs and read the program's directory listing (https://www.jrcnmt.org/find-a-program/).

 Graduate achievement data is an indicator of program effectiveness, demonstrating the extent to which a program achieves it goals.
 The current report on graduate achievement data, identified by program, is available on the JRCNMT website by clicking on the following link: Graduate Achievement Report